DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/05-25 MC Concept Feedback.md

 - We generally like the color palette of the MC
 - The designs you sent were pretty cool
-	- In terms of clothing, I think most people are kinda leaning towards design 3 as their favorite
+	- In terms of clothing, I think most people are kinda leaning towards design 3 as their favorite.
+The accessories are a nice added touch
+	- I personally also like the necklace in design 1
+	- I also personally like the jagged wizard hat designs in 1 and 2